-If you’re like me, fried chicken and waffles is probably one of those dishes you’ve seen or heard about but never actually tried.
-At a glance, it’s weird right?
+If you’re like me, fried chicken and waffles are probably one of those dishes you’ve seen or heard about but never actually tried.
+At a glance, it’s weird, right?
 Combining fried chicken with…WAFFLES?

 Now, if you’ve had fried chicken and waffles then you know and understand it’s the epitome of all sweet and savory combinations.
 Not to mention it’s the perfect excuse to have breakfast for lunch or dinner as well.

 My spicy chicken and waffles recipe was inspired by a hole-in-the-wall restaurant in the middle of nowhere in Sonoma, California.
 Patty and I were visiting for a wedding in wine country and stopped for lunch on the way up from San Francisco.

 The menu actually had a warning on the spiciness factor.
 Something along the lines of, “This is really spicy and if you send it back we will kill you.”
 In other words, if you order this you’re stuck with it—no take-backs.
 It was hot, but it was really good—and I was hooked on the idea.

 Now, my chicken and waffles aren’t colossal spicy, it certainly has a little kick, but it’s beautifully balanced out by the sweet Belgian waffle and maple syrup.
 The fried chicken method was inspired by a really simple Nashville style fried chicken prepared by Chef Spike Mendelsohn.

 I substituted buttermilk for milk and added cayenne pepper and paprika to the breading.
 The beauty is no additional steps for creating a spicy coating or sauce.
 The spicy flavors are fried right into the chicken breading itself.

 How to Fry Chicken